 Difficulty seeing small details or text

+In almost all cases, retinopathy does not produce eye pain or discomfort.
 Some types of retinopathy increase the risk of a retinal detachment, which is a medical emergency that requires prompt surgical treatment to avoid permanent vision loss.

 Retinopathy is detected and diagnosed by your eye doctor during a comprehensive eye exam.
 Early diagnosis is one of the best ways to reduce or eliminate the vision loss associated with advanced retinal damage.